 - Place mounting bracket onto wall.
 Line up last hole on each end of bracket with wall anchors. - 6.
 Insert mounting screws through bracket and into wall anchors. - 7.
 Tighten screws until mounting bracket is firmly fastened to wall.

-A IMPORTANT: Do not hammer key!
+hammer key!
 For thick walls (over 1/2" thick) or solid walls, do not pop open wings.

 Placing Heater on Mounting Bracket